okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 #### Policy event details

-* `policy.evaluate_sign_on` provides context on the values that are used and evaluated in the context of the Okta sign-in policy.
+* `policy.evaluate_sign_on` provides context on the values that are used and evaluated in the context of the Okta sign-on policy.
 For example, you can determine which network zones are matched for this event.
 * For `policy.lifecycle` and `policy.rule` events, the corresponding policy is listed in the target object.

 ### Rate limit events